sylwiasuwalska/memory-stretcher/README.md

 ```

 ## Features
-In this project player
+In this project player sees
 * Simple stats of current game
-* Scores of wins and defeats
+* Scores of wins and defeats from all games

 To-do list:
 * Improving adding classes on user's click